Paraphraser/IOTstackBackup/README.md

 * The presence of a backup file for a container assumes the existence of a corresponding service definition in the compose file.
 Violating this assumption will lead to a mess.

 	To put this another way, restoring a database container needs the involvement of the database engine.
-The only way the database engine can be made available to the restore script is if docker-compose can bring up the relevant container when commanded to do so by the script and that, in turn, relies on the existence of an appropriate service definition in the compose file.
+The only way the database engine can be made available to the restore script is if `docker compose` can bring up the relevant container when commanded to do so by the script and that, in turn, relies on the existence of an appropriate service definition in the compose file.

 	This is also why [`iotstack_restore_general`](#iotstackRestoreGeneral) runs first, because it is assumed to guarantee the presence of an appropriate compose file, particularly during a bare-metal restore.